 Can medical bills be sent to collections?

-Yes.
 If your bills are unpaid, the hospital or medical provider typically hires a third-party agency to collect the amount due.
-As the Consumer Financial Protection Bureau explains, collections practices vary widely: “Assignment of unpaid medical bills to third-party debt collectors can even occur when the bills are only 60 or even just 30 days past due.”
+As the Consumer Financial Protection Bureau explains, collections practices vary widely: “Assignment of unpaid medical bills to third-party debt collectors can even occur when the bills are only 60 or even just 30-days past due.”

 How can you get help with medical bills?

-- Negotiate: Hospitals and insurance companies would rather you pay them something rather than nothing at all, so it’s worth asking if you can negotiate a lower bill or payment plan.
-Increase your chances of success by following best practices recommended by Susan Johnston Taylor at U.S. News & World Report, including keeping precise records and thoroughly understanding your insurance policy.
+Negotiate: Hospitals and insurance companies would rather you pay them something rather than nothing at all, so it’s worth asking if you can negotiate a lower bill or payment plan.
+Increase your chances of success by following best practices recommended by U.S. News & World Report, including keeping precise records and thoroughly understanding your insurance policy.

-- Nonprofit and private groups: Dozens of charities, foundations and religious organizations offer financial aid and grants to help families facing steep medical costs.
-If you are impacted by a specific condition, it can help to research charities focused on that ailment—the American Kidney Fund, for example.
+Contact nonprofit and private groups: Dozens of charities, foundations, and religious organizations offer financial aid and grants to help families facing steep medical costs.
+If you are affected by a specific condition, it can help to research charities focused on that ailment—like the American Kidney Fund, for example.

-- Financial aid: Many hospitals are not-for-profit organizations, meaning they legally must provide care to all people regardless of financial condition.
+Apply for financial aid: Many hospitals are not-for-profit organizations, meaning they legally must provide care to all people, regardless of financial condition.
 Hospital financial aid programs typically offer discounts based on income, according to federal poverty levels.
-Be sure to ask the hospital’s billing department about available financial aid and the application process.
+Ask the hospital’s billing department about available financial aid and the application process.

-- Crowdfunding: Websites like GoFundMe and YouCaring offer platforms for fundraising campaigns, allowing you to reach out to friends, family and community for help with medical bills and other emergency expenses.
+Set up a crowdfunding campaign: Websites such as GoFundMe offer platforms for fundraising campaigns, allowing you to reach out to friends, family and your community for help with medical bills and other emergency expenses.